-- Separate databases of certified riders due to the use of three scheduling systems (Trapeze, Ecolane, Roadsoft) across all DAR providers, - Different eligibility requirements for DAR based on age as opposed to just ADA eligibility
+- Separate databases of certified riders due to the use of three scheduling systems (Trapeze, Ecolane, Roadsoft) across all DAR providers, - Different eligibility requirements for DAR (e.g., age thresholds and ADA qualifiers)

-Reconciling these discrepancies can help reduce administrative burdens and rider confusion while improving overall customer satisfaction.
+Reconciling these discrepancies can help reduce rider confusion while improving overall customer satisfaction.

 Implementation may depend on VCTC's leadership and/or a mobility manager operating at the county level.